What is the Western Australian Jobs Act 2017?

 The WA Jobs Act is the first piece of legislation that applies to almost all State Government agencies and forms of procurement.

 The WA Jobs Act is the responsibility of the Minister for Jobs and will be implemented by the Department of Jobs, Tourism, Science and Innovation.
-Implementation will commence on 1 October 2018.
+Implementation commenced from October 1 2018.

 Key principles of the WA Jobs Act